emeralddd123/projectTrackerBackend/README.md

 # projectTrackerBackend
-after cloning the project, and enter the project folder 'projectTrackerBackend' install the reuirements by running
+after cloning the project, and enter the project folder 'projectTrackerBackend'

+install virtualenv with the command
+# pip install virtualenv

+then create a virtualenvironment using
+# virtualenv <env_name>

+then activate the virtualenvironment with the command
+# venv/Scripts/activate

+install the reuirements by running
 # pip install -r requirements.txt
 then start the server by running